rocicorp/replicache/README.md

 ### Why is a project called "repc" written in Rust?

 Yeah.
 It stands for "Replicache Client".
-Eventually, this project will probably just be renamed to "replicache" and take over the root repository.
+Maybe it should have been rep-rs, or something.
+Oh well.